OpenSight/StreamSwitch/README.md

 stream media protocol as long as you write an extension(plug-in) for it.

 In StreamSwitch, the component implementing an input protocol is called "source", which is a standalone executable program in system.
-Each of the input media streams (i.e. source stream) based on this protocol is a running instance (i.e. OS Process) of this "source" program.
+A running instance (i.e. OS process) of this "source" program would get a specific media stream by the corresponding protocol into StreamSwitch.
 The component implementing an output protocol is called "port", which is also a standalone program in system.
-The main process of this "port" program is usually responsible to master the server of this protocol, like listening on the socket, accepting the incoming connections.
-Each of the output stream (i.e. sink stream) to one client is usually implemented as a forked child process or thread of this "port".
+It usually works as a server of the corresponding protocol.
+When a client connects to this server, a child process or thread would be created, which is responsible to get a speicfied media stream from the corresponding source, and transmit to the client by its protcol.
 The component to manage all the "source"s and "port"s is called "controller", which is a (python) library, providing API of StreamSwitch to the outside world.
 Also, the "controller" is